X

 Sasa-rindo family crest

 The Minamoto clan has 21 branches, of which the Seiwa Minamoto clan was the most prosperous.
-People cite the Sasa-rindo (gentian) Kamon as the Minamoto clan crest as I introduced here, too.
+As I introduced here, people cite the Sasa-rindo (gentian) Kamon as the Minamoto clan crest.
 However, to be precise, the Sasa-rindo Kamon belongs specifically to the Yoshitoki branch.

-Other than that, each branch has its own representative crest, such as the ivy crest for the Yoshiie and the bellflower crest for the Yorimitsu branches.
+Each branch has its representative crest, such as the ivy crest for the Yoshiie and the bellflower crest for the Yorimitsu branches.

 The Taira clan (Heishi)